andrewmelvin-dev/lifecheck-aws/README.md

    * Enter the following details into the guided deployment:
       * **Stack Name**: `lifecheck-aws`
       * **AWS Regions**: The region name that is geographically located nearby e.g. ap-southeast-2.
-      * **Parameter PublicKey**: The public key from your public key file.
-Only include the encoded key itself; omit the encryption method and trailing comment.
       * **Parameter GoogleClientId**: The client ID provided when setting up the new Google API.
       * **Parameter GoogleClientSecret**: The client secret provided when setting up the new Google API.
       * **Parameter GoogleAccountEmailAddress**: The email address of the Google account used to login to the `lifecheck-settings` application - this will also be used as the sending address for Lifecheck notifications.